- As low as $383/Night

 - Approximately 1400 square feet

 Come experience Charleston while staying in this ideally styled new build.
-4 miles to Downtown Charleston with award winning eateries, spectacular nighttime life, and historic beauty.
+4 miles to Downtown Charleston with award winning eateries, impressive nighttime life, and historic beauty.
 Centrally located to Folly Beach and Sullivans Island Beach, both about a 20 min. drive.
 Hang on the porch with friends or family, swing in the backyard, take a fast walk to some delicious eateries, or head to downtown Charleston and the beach!

 About the Area